 • How drugs are currently affecting you (e.g. family problems, fired from work, etc.)

-• How to talk to a loved one about their drug use
+• How to talk to a loved one about drug abuse

 • Treatment options available